- School Day and Organisation

 The school office do their best to source providers of quality, at a reasonable price.
 Some clubs are more expensive due to the cost of materials & resources the children use - not just the leaders fee.
 Others we are able to fund through grants (e.g. sports).
 We will continue to seek the best quality & most cost effective provision - if you have any suggestions please let us know - and to identify grants that may be used to subsidise costs for parents.

-Children are given plenty of time to consume their lunch; the last group to come in tends to be around 12:50, giving them 25 minutes until the end of lunch (at 1:15pm).
+Children should have sufficient time to consume their lunch; the last group to come in tends to be around 12:50, giving them 25 minutes until the end of lunch (at 1:15pm).
+If there are any issues please speak to Mr Taylor or Mr Lancaster, who are in the hall each day.